 Awards are available at three fixed points during the school year.
 Bursaries commence from the beginning of the following term, are for a minimum of one term and a maximum of three terms, and will be reviewed at the end of the award period.
 Renewal is subject to the pupil’s attendance, behaviour and progress.

-Applications should be made in the first instance by the child’s parent or carer and should include statements of support from the music tutor and/or music teacher and headteacher.
+From January 2022 to the end of the academic year, applications should be made in the first instance by the pupil's tutor, head of department or headteacher.
 If offered a bursary, parents/carers may be asked to provide evidence of family financial circumstances, before the bursary can be applied.

-Decisions will be made on a individual basis and in the event of a successful application York Music Hub will inform the parent, suggested tutor, and also the school which your child attends.
+Decisions will be made on a individual basis and in the event of a successful application York Music Hub will inform the school, suggested tutor, and also the parent of the pupil.

 Up to 5 talented young musicians will get individual music tuition free, thanks to a new bursary scheme backed by the city’s Company of Merchant Taylors and the York Music Hub.

 The scheme will help young musicians who are not able to afford the kind of specialist 1:1 instrumental tuition that is needed to realise their potential.

 York Music Hub, which is the city’s music education partnership, is now looking for young musicians who might be eligible for a bursary worth up to £600.

 Applicants studying Music at GCSE or A Level, even if they have not yet achieved grade 5, may also be considered.